hamzah2412/Spotify-Clone/README.md

 Runs the app in the development mode.\
 Install node.js modules into folder.

+### `npm install @material-ui/core`

+Runs the app in the development mode.\
+Install the material-ui source files via npm.
+They will inject the CSS needed.

 ### `npm run build`

 Builds the app for production to the `build` folder.\